neynt/notes/2017-09/music140.md

 - Song: [Respect]
   - By [Aretha Franklin] in [1967]
   - Beginning of a more militant sound
-  - Originally written by [Odis Redding], who had a minor hit with the song
+  - Originally written by [Otis Redding], who had a minor hit with the song
   - Originally, about relationships
   - Becomes an anthem for the Civil Rights Movement
   - Solid beat, simple arrangement